PeteGoo/petegoo.github.io/_posts/2024-03-13-incident-response-sitreps.md

 > Pete is notifying stakeholders<br/>
 > **Next SitRep**: 3:15pm

 In this way we can give anybody that is scrolling through the channel a quick summary of the current status, actions being performed, who to contact, and when the next update will be.

+Try to cover off those common questions that will be asked like what you have ruled out and what you are doing now.
+Do be careful however, I've seen teams use that "Actions" section to keep appending more and more context as the incident goes on.
+It needs to be concise and to the point, like less than 8 lines.
+If you need to provide more detail then consider a separate document or a Slack canvas.

 A great trick is to also pin/bookmark the SitRep to the channel so that it is easily accessible to anyone who joins.